adsbreliability/ADSB_Realiability/README.md

 You need to install **geopy** and **pyModeS** libraries to run the code.
 Once you provide the module an input csv file, it will process it and store the result in **Sqlite DB**.
-The aim of outputing files in Sqlite is to maniuplate the capability it gives to manupilate the data.
+The aim of outputing files in Sqlite is the capability it gives to manupilate the data.

 ### Converting Json to Sqlite Database: